|1. Foreign currency accounts||

 |6.
 Import and Export of Currency||

 |7.
 Financial Guarantee||

-The 2013 Notices have been effective since 30 June 2013 and set out transactions that are allowed by Bank Negara Malaysia which otherwise are prohibited under Section 214 read together with Schedule 14 of the Financial Services Act 2013 [Act 758] and Section 225 read together with Schedule 14 of the Islamic Financial Services Act 2013 [Act 759].
+FE Notices are a set of rules issued by BNM to maintain monetary and financial stability.
+The FE Notices set out transactions that are allowed by BNM which otherwise are prohibited under Section 214 read together with Schedule 14 of the Financial Services Act 2013 and Section 225 read together with Schedule 14 of the Islamic Financial Services Act 2013.

 (A) RULES APPLICABLE TO RESIDENTS

 1. Investment in Malaysia

 Non-Residents are free to invest in any form of Ringgit Assets either as direct or portfolio investments.

 The investments can be funded through-